EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 ## A first CNN model {#firstcnn}

-We will be using the same data which we examine in Sections \@ref(kickstarter) and \@ref(kickstarter-blurbs), and use throughout Chapters \@ref(dldnn) and \@ref(dllstm).
+\index{neural network!convolutional}We will be using the same data which we examine in Sections \@ref(kickstarter) and \@ref(kickstarter-blurbs), and use throughout Chapters \@ref(dldnn) and \@ref(dllstm).
 This data set contains short text blurbs for prospective crowdfunding campaigns on Kickstarter, along with if they were successful.
 Our goal of this modeling is to predict successful campaigns from the text contained in the blurb.
-We will also use the same preprocessing and feature engineering recipe that we created and described in Sections \@ref(dnnrecipe) and \@ref(firstlstm).
+We will also use the same \index{preprocessing}preprocessing and feature engineering recipe that we created and described in Sections \@ref(dnnrecipe) and \@ref(firstlstm).